plone/documentation/docs/backend/widgets.md

         }
 ```

+This defines an adapter for every field widget in every form.

+You can define the adapter more explicitly by providing different interfaces.
+See an example in {ref}`classic-ui-recipes-customize-pattern-options`.

-Now register the adapter with ZCML as shown.
+Now register the `pattern_options` named adapter with ZCML as shown.

 ```xml
 <adapter factory=".CustomPatternOptions"
          name="pattern_options">
 ```

-This registers the `pattern_options` for every field in every widget.

-You can define the adapter more explicitly by providing the fields or widgets interface in the `for` attribute.
-See an example in {ref}`classic-ui-recipes-customize-pattern-options`.

 ## Set widget templates